largebinarynumbers/bitonator.github.io/now.md

 Wrote a [blog post](https://bitonator.github.io/caveats-and-tops-for-new-aws-ec2-users/) on demystifying Amazon Web Console for newbies.

-Flying virtual planes on Flightgear, the Piper Seneca II is my current favorite.
+Flying virtual planes on Flightgear, Piper Seneca II from KSFO to KSJC, completed 3 flight hours, 27 to go before I master this.

-Watching Ian Flemming's James Bond, one movie a day, in chronological order, currently at Thunderball.
+Watching Ian Flemming's James Bond, one movie a day, in chronological order, currently at Diamonds Are Forever.

 "Monthly get away from the madness" vacation long overdue.